Zeal8bit/Zeal-8-bit-OS/README.md

 # TO DO

-There are still some work to do in the project.
-Some features needs to be development on the kernel side, some things needs to be documented in the project, here is a non-exhaustive list:
+There is still some work to do on the project.
+Some features need to be developed on the kernel side, some things need to be documented in the project, here is a non-exhaustive list:
-* <s>Generate header files usable by user programs for: syscalls, file entries, directories entries, opening flags, etc..</s> **Done, header files are available in `kernel_headers` directory.**
+* <s>Generate header files usable by user programs for syscalls, file entries, directories entries, opening flags, etc...</s> **Done, header files are available in `kernel_headers` directory.**
 * <s>Document clearly what each syscall does</s> **Done, check ASM header file.**
 * <s>A writable file system.
 Currently, only `rawtable` (more about it below) file system is implemented, which is read-only.</s> **ZealFS file system has been implemented, it supports files and directories, and is writable!**
 * <s>Make it work with MMU-less targets, and add a configuration option for this</s> **Done, kernel is now compatible with MMU-less targets!**